arismoko/ActionBinderPlus/README.md

----

 # Action Binder Plus

 ## Overview

-**Action Binder Plus** is a versatile tool designed to enhance the flexibility and functionality of your Unity projects.
-It simplifies the management of input actions for interactable items, making it ideal for handling complex inventory systems and various interactive elements in your game.
+**Action Binder Plus** is a versatile tool designed to simplify the management of input actions for interactable items, making it ideal for handling complex inventory systems and various interactive elements in your game.

 ## Features